Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes: -deformed Schwarzschild-AdS black hole

-Thus, the first-order $\kappa$-correction introduces a $1/r^3$ term into the standard Schwarzschild metric function.
-Interestingly, such $1/r^3$ term also appears in the regular-Bardeen BH solution, $f(r) = 1 - \frac{2M}{r} + \frac{6M\beta^2}{2r^3}$ (obtained by expanding the $f(r)=1 - \frac{2Mr^2}{(\beta^2 + r^2)^{3/2}}$ around $\beta$) \cite{Ayon-Beato:1998hmi}.
-This similarity suggests the intriguing possibility that $\kappa$-deformation could also induce phase transition and criticality in uncharged Schwarzschild-AdS BHs, which we explicitly demonstrate in the next section.
+The first order deformation parameter associated with the Moyal space-time \cite{Wang:2024jlj} and the LQG \cite{Wang:2024jtp} are shown to exhibit phase transition and criticality in uncharged Schwarzschild-AdS BHs.
+This suggests the intriguing possibility that $\kappa$-deformation could also induce phase transition and criticality in uncharged Schwarzschild-AdS BHs, which we explicitly demonstrate in the next section.